ppy/osu-wiki/news/2026/2026-03-06-spring-fanart-contest.md

 You may reupload your entry to your heart's content if you want to make any adjustments, but you only have **21 days** to do so before the doors close off forever (27 March 2026, 18:00 UTC), so don't linger too long pondering how many petals to scatter across the background. 🌸

-Don't forget to also tag your social media posts with `#osufanart` for the world to see!
+Don't forget to tag your social media posts with `#osufanart` for the world to see as well!

 May your entry bloom beautifully!